mfainshtein2/phonenumber-Parser/README.md

 ```
 localhost:9000/api/phonenumbers/parse/pdf
 ```
-This here will bring you to a html pdf that will allow you to upload a text file.
+This here will bring you to a html pdf that will allow you to upload a pdf file.